 How to Invest in High Yield Municipal Bonds

 Since the rate of default among individual securities is relatively high in this market segment, only the most sophisticated, high net-worth investors should attempt to construct their own high-yield municipal bond portfolios.
 Fortunately, there are an abundance of options available in both mutual funds and exchange-traded funds (ETFs).
 The full list of high yield municipal bond mutual funds, together with one-, three-, and five-year returns, is available from Morningstar here.
-There are also two ETFs that focus on the asset class: SPDR Nuveen S&P High Yield Municipal Bond ETF (ticker: HYMB) and Market Vectors High-Yield Municipal Bond Index ETF (HYD), which can be purchased through a broker.
+There are also two ETFs that focus on the asset class: SPDR Nuveen S&P High Yield Municipal Bond ETF (ticker: HYMB) and Market Vectors High-Yield Municipal Bond Index ETF (HYD), which can be purchased with a brokerage account.

 The Bottom Line

 High yield munis’ yield advantage can certainly add up over time, but make sure you fully understand the risks before you invest.